 My hubby gets 5 huge artichoke leaves topped with a mixture of diced pickled herring, apple, shallots.
 Well balanced, cool presentation.

 My starter consists of sliced juicy ham, mustard, egg yolk cream and a vinegary flat bean salad.
 The flavors and textures work wonderfully well together.

 Not long after our table is cleared our mains arrive.

-Here’s what my hubby gets: 2 generous tablespoons of the smoothest and most flavorful ray I have ever eaten.
+And here is what my hubby gets: 2 generous tablespoons of the smoothest and most flavorful skate I have ever eaten.

-I sip my glass of Orval beer and see what’s on the other side of the table: a lukewarm tartare of ground baked steak.
+I sip my glass of Orval beer and see what’s on the other side of the table: a lukewarm tartare of pan seared ground beef.

 Now this is interesting!